pionoor/CarND-Traffic-Sign-Classifier-P2/README.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 The only pre-processing I used was normalization.
-I have tried to grayscale, blur and other techniques, but it decreased the accurcy.
-I was able to acheive a good accurcry with normalization only.
+I have tried to grayscale, blur, and other techniques, but it decreased the accuracy.
+I was able to achieve a good accuracy with normalization only.

-Another technique that could improve the accurecy would be generate more data out of the existing one, data augmentation, by rotating and reposition the figures in the original pictures.
+Another technique that could improve the accuracy would generate more data out of the existing one, data augmentation, by rotating and reposition the figures in the original pictures.

 ###2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.